xpqz/dyalog-docs/windows-ui-guide/docs/tracer.md

 From Version 10.1 onwards, the Tracer is designed to be docked in the Session window.

-In previous versions of Dyalog APL, the Tracer was implemented as a stack of separate windows (one per function on the calling stack) or as a single, but still separate, window.
+In previous versions of Dyalog, the Tracer was implemented as a stack of separate windows (one per function on the calling stack) or as a single, but still separate, window.

 You can disable the standard behaviour by selecting *Classic Dyalog mode* from the *Trace/Edit* tab of the *Configuration* dialog box.